 1.21 This study considers the whole of the area within the red line boundary but also acknowledges important physical and economic assets beyond but within close proximity and within the town.
-It is important that the principles of the Vision and Masterplan are not limited by rigidly defined boundaries, and as such interacts with the surrounding hinterland and wider spatial context.
+It is important that the principles of the Vision and Masterplan are not limited by rigidly defined boundaries, and as such consideration as to how the town interacts with the surrounding hinterland and wider spatial context.